Last updated: Jul 07, 2026

 Voter Registration

-This graph shows the change in the total number of registered voters of each party in Florida, between each month in 2020 and the corresponding month in 2024.
-Voters are split into three categories: registered Republicans, registered Democrats, and all other registered voters.
+This total number of registered voters of each party in Florida, between each month in 2020 and the corresponding month in 2024.
+Voters are split into registered Republicans, Democrats, and others.
 The number of Democrats has dramatically decreased in Florida since 2020, while the number of registered Republicans has grown.
-In January 2024, there were nearly seven hundred thousand fewer Democrats in Florida than there had been in January 2020, and the gap gradually widened throughout the year, with about eight hundred and forty four thousand fewer Democrats in August 2024 than there were in August 2020.
-In contrast, the number of Republicans has consistently been about three hundred and fifty to four hundred thousand more Republicans in each month of 2024 than in the corresponding month in 2020.
-About two hundred thousand more Floridians are registered with a minor party than they were four years ago, while there has been very little change in the number of voters registered with no party affiliation, and both of those figures have remained stable throughout the year.
+In January 2024, there were nearly seven hundred thousand fewer Democrats in Florida than there had been in January 2020, and the gap gradually widened throughout the year, with nearly a million fewer Democrats in September 2024 than there were in September 2020, and about 300,000 more Republicans and 200,000 more other voters.
+The number of unaffiliated voters has remained similar to 2020.